Nutemm/Shape_comparison/README.md

 - http://segeval.cs.princeton.edu/ (the Meshes only parts)

 Once they are added to the project, you can run the python scripts:
 - main.py computes the coordinates of shapes and store them in .txt files.
-Each .txt files contains the coordinates of multiple shapes, obtained with both algorithm with a given set of parameters.
-You can run main.py with different parameters.
+Each .txt file contains the coordinates of multiple shapes, obtained with both algorithms with a given set of parameters.
+You can run main.py with different parameters, and make it analyse more or less shapes.
 - final_score_per_files.py compares the efficiency of the algorithms applied with different parameters.
 It takes in input the .txt files that come from main.py (and that you want to compare)
 - display_pca.py displays the PCA of the points contained in a .txt file obtained through main.py.
-Each point corresponds to a shape, and each object is represented in multiple shapes.
-The points with the same colors correspond to the same objects.
+Each point corresponds to a shape, and each object is represented in multiple states (i.e. there are different shapes for the same object).
+The points with the same color correspond to the same objects.
 If the method works well, points with the same color will be close from each other.

-Finally, the reports detail the observed results.
+Finally, the report details the observed results.
 It is only available in French for now.